0xDVC/vela-crypto/README.md

 - sentiment analysis for better regime detection
 - on-chain data for better risk management
 - portfolio management for better performance
+- strategy self-adaptation for dynamic market conditions (highly volatile markets like the crypto market and especially low-cap assets require more adaptive strategies, and more so, self-adaptive strategies)